• Motherhood

 daily deep clean (evening)

-• wipe the stove, soak any cooked-on bits with water.
+- wipe the stove, and soak any cooked-on bits with water.

-• dry off sink and tap. put away detergents and sponges.
+- dry off the sink and tap. put away detergents and sponges.

 weekly kitchen tasks:

-• clean kettle, empty toaster crumbs, clean out coffee machine, clean the compost or chook scrap bucket.
+- clean the kettle, empty the toaster crumbs, clean out the coffee machine, and clean the compost or chook scrap bucket.

 Bathroom cleaning list & schedule